- About Us

-Ephemeral, pulsing lines of air bubbles break the surface of the water between Piers 15 and 17, suggesting the ghostly outline of the Beeswing, a schooner that sank on February 17, 1863, as it returned to San Francisco from Monterey.
-Near the bubbling wreck is a rowboat loaded with mysterious cargo.
-Visitors are invited to interact with the imagined treasure of the Beeswing by using a crane to find and exchange a haul comprised of coin-sized objects of indeterminate value.
+Ephemeral, pulsing lines of air bubbles broke the surface of the water between Piers 15 and 17, suggesting the ghostly outline of the Beeswing, a schooner that sank on February 17, 1863, as it returned to San Francisco from Monterey.
+Near the bubbling wreck sat a rowboat loaded with mysterious cargo.
+Visitors were invited to interact with the imagined treasure of the Beeswing by using a crane to find and exchange a haul comprised of coin-sized objects of indeterminate value.

-We Make the Treasure is curated by the Exploratorium’s Center for Art & Inquiry in collaboration with the Studio for Public Space.
+We Make the Treasure was organized by the Exploratorium’s Center for Art & Inquiry in collaboration with the Studio for Public Space.
 Nato Thompson, chief curator of Creative Time in New York, served as advising curator.